DETAILED ACTION

 Response to Arguments

 This is not found persuasive.
-A deposit where Applicant will not reveal what is in the deposit (vegetative material from a mixture of plants or vegetative material of a single plant, and if the latter what the characteristics of that plant are) does not meet the written description requirements.
+A deposit where Applicant will not reveal what is in the deposit (vegetative material from a mixture of plants or vegetative material of a single plant, and the characteristics of what was deposited) does not meet the written description requirements.
 Written description also requires a description of the deposit.

 This is not found persuasive.
-As detailed in the rejection above, the response to the 105 request made it less clear as to what the deposit will be than before.
+As detailed in the rejection above, the response to the 105 request made it less clear as to what the deposit will be than before and raised more questions about the deposit.
+Applicant has not answered those questions even though answering those questions could obviate at least some of the rejections in this action.

-The rejection is repeated for the reasons of record as set forth in the Office action mailed 22 September 2025.
-Applicant’s arguments filed 16 December 2025 have been fully considered but they are not persuasive.
+The rejection is modified from the rejection set forth in the Office action mailed 16 January 2026.
+Applicant’s arguments filed 16 April 2026 have been fully considered but they are not persuasive.

 The claim requires a deposit of plant tissue of hybrid Helianthus variety SUR67-1.